Pi-Apps-Coders/website/src/wiki/development/DOCUMENTATION.md

 `get_release` followed by the app `githubowner/reponame` will obtain the latest github release version number<br>
 `get_prerelease` followed by the app `githubowner/reponame` will obtain the latest github prerelease version number.

 For pi-apps install scripts written with this in mind, this version number can be used to automatically generate a pi-apps PR with the updated version.
-Simply set the URL of the deb/binary found on the github with the `webVer` variable substituted in `all_url` for install scripts, `armhf_url` for install-32 scripts, and `arm64_url` for install-64 scripts, and call the update_github_script.
+Simply set the URL of the deb/binary found on the github with the `version` variable substituted in `all_url` for install scripts, `armhf_url` for install-32 scripts, and `arm64_url` for install-64 scripts, and call the update_github_script.
 Pi-apps install scripts should be formated with a `version` varaible for this automatic script to update with the latest version.<br>
 See angry ip scanners's `install` file for an example:
 ```bash
 #!/bin/bash